Women empowering women in Myanmar

 Supporting acid attack survivors in Bangladesh

-When Sonali was just 18 days old, she and her mother Khodaja were the targets of an acid attack, as the result of a land dispute involving one of their relatives.
-Acid attacks are a common form of violence against women and girls in Bangladesh: though Sonali’s father was next to them, it was only the women of the family who were attacked.
+When Sonali was just 18 days old, she and parents were the targets of an acid attack, as the result of a land dispute involving one of their relatives.
+Acid attacks are a common form of violence against women and girls in Bangladesh.

 Thanks to the help of SoDesh, an ActionAid partner organisation, Sonali received the support she needed and was put in touch with the Acid Survivors Foundation, which helped her with counselling and medical bills.